pengzhanbo/vite-plugin-mock-dev-server/README.md

   **Type:** `string | string[]`

-  When reading mock files for configuration, the files that need to be excluded can be a directory, glob, or an array.
+  When reading mock files for configuration, the files that need to be excluded can be a directory, glob, or array.

   **Default：** `['**/node_modules/**','**/.vscode/**','**/.git/**']`